rsocket/rsocket-java/README.md

 No releases to Maven Central or JCenter have occurred yet.

+## Debugging
+Frames can be printed out to help debugging.
+Set the logger `io.reactivesocket.FrameLogger` to debug to print the frames.

 ## Bugs and Feedback

 For bugs, questions and discussions please use the [Github Issues](https://github.com/ReactiveSocket/reactivesocket-java/issues).